What to Expect

 Timeline & Suggested Course Plan

 The Professional Master's Internship Track of the TCBES program can be completed within two years.
-In the first year, students complete the required core courses including two internship courses.
-During the summer, students focus on completing their 600-hour graduate-level internship.
+In the first year, students complete required core courses including two internship courses.
+During the summer, students complete their 600-hour graduate-level internship and the third internship course.

-In the second year, students finish their required internship courses and electives and continue any ongoing internship responsibilities.
+In the second year, students finish their required internship courses and electives and complete any outstanding internship responsibilities.
 Additionally, students must complete the internship report and deliver a public presentation to fulfill graduation requirements.

 The suggested timeline below provides guidance, though students have flexibility to adjust their schedules as needed: